overfly42/2022-ND/Project2/flask-sklearn/README.md

 <TODO: complete this with an overview of your project>
 Within this project a simple web service is deployed as AZURE Web Service.
 It'll demonstrate a continous integration using
-- git hub
+- git hub for repository
-- azure
+- azure as CI/CD Pipeline
+- Local Build Agent

 ## Project Plan